The other night, I got a strange phone call. The number had my same area code, and a lot of other digits that were similar to my phone number.

 There was a pause on the other end of the line.
 Then Kate finally answered. “…No,” she said in a slightly monotone voice.
 “Do you want to solve the significant problem?”

 At this point, I hung up.
 I couldn’t believe I’d almost been fooled.
-I was supposed to be savvier than that.
+I should have known better.
 But robocalls are designed to scare you into answering – into interacting in any way.
 These scams can be especially dangerous for seniors, who usually haven’t had as much experience dealing with bots.

 The internet has made scammers and con artists a lot sneakier than they used to be.
 It’s also made it a lot easier to run thousands of automatically-dialed robocalls at once.
 Don’t have your number in the phone book?
 It doesn’t matter – that’s not what these phone farms are relying on.
 They can scrape phone numbers from almost anywhere, across the internet and beyond.

 Think you’re getting more robocalls than you used to?
 That’s because you are.
-According to the Federal Communications Commission, spam robocalls have been on the rise over the last few years.
-From 2017 to 2018, the amount of robocalls increased by a whopping 58.6%.
+According to the Federal Communications Commission, U.S. consumers received nearly 4 billion robocalls per month in 2020.

 Caller ID can be helpful when you’re trying to avoid phone scams targeting seniors.
 Be wary of unknown numbers.
 Not every unfamiliar number is dangerous, but there are some red flags you should be looking out for.
 Exercise caution when the number is unfamiliar to you or is simply marked “unknown.”